7 Ways to Prevent Blisters on Your Feet from Walking

 Even if you have shoes that are the right size, you should work your wear into them.
 Any new pair of shoes will need to be broken in to give you a comfortable and safe fit.
 You should try to wear and walk in your shoes several times before you wear them for a long walk or run.

-2. Build Up Your Exercising
+2. Build Up Your Exercise

 3. Keep Feet Dry